kenzanlabs/keystone/README.md

 a la carte any project, and in any combination needed.
 Currently, we have

 ### Component Pipelines
-Component pipelines are wrappers around base level gulp pipelines for any number of low level build needs.
+Component pipelines are wrappers around base level gulp plugins for any number of low level build needs.
 They follow a standard naming convention that clearly identifies their function

 `pipeline-{component}-{target}`